Brazilian Stunner Erika Gray Pitches Energy Drink In Tiny Shirt And Thong Bikini Bottom

 “We actually believe influencers are more impactful than athletes and TV stars because they are more relatable and so their audience is more tapped in.
 So it’s like, why pay a celebrity $50 million for a deal when that can be split up among influencers and make real impact?”

 Aside from her work with Bang Energy, Erika also has partnerships with a number of fashion and swimwear brands.
-Earlier this summer, she spent several days donning revealing swimwear to pitch an adults-only boutique in Mexico.
+Earlier this summer, she spent several days in revealing swimwear to pitch an adults-only boutique in Mexico.

 View this post on Instagram